Best Educational Apps for 4-Year-Olds in Singapore (2026)

 Best for: Singapore parents who want an app that reinforces what their child is learning in kindergarten, particularly phonics and literacy.

 Limitations: Focused on foundational academic skills.
-Does not cover creative arts, science exploration, or coding.
+Doesn't cover creative arts, science exploration, or coding.

 2. Khan Academy Kids — Best Free All-Rounder